n8thangreen/EvidSynthTB/README.md

 L_{\pi} = \mbox{Bin}(x \mid \mu, \sigma^2)
 $$

-- Cut-point model
+#### Cut-point model

 \[ref\]

+The model allow the information contained in the data to only flow in one direction.
+This allows for ‘stronger’ data to influence other modules but for ‘weaker’ or corrupted or noisy data to be restricted in terms of its influence.
+This may be appropriate for the TB model because the Latent TB data may be more reliable, coming from studies, and the population level progression data may be less reliable because of the case mix, missing data etc.

-The idea is to cut feedback from the active disease progression component to the latent infection/state occupancy component.
+Thus, the basic idea is to cut feedback from the active disease progression component to the latent infection/state occupancy component.

 $$
 L_{\pi} = \phi(\hat{\mu} \mid \mbox{logit}(\pi), \hat{\sigma}^2)